 Are you thinking about paying off your car loan early?
 Whether to free up your budget or have the satisfaction of one less monthly bill, many consumers expect doing so will boost their credit score.
 Surprisingly, the opposite can occur—paying off a car loan early can cause a dip in your credit score.

 Fortunately, the impact is usually short-term and may not happen to every consumer.
 This is because other factors and variables can affect your overall credit score.
-While paying off debt is a good strategy for improving your credit, doing so for a car loan doesn’t necessarily work the same way.
+While paying off debt is a good strategy for improving your credit, doing so for a car loan doesn’t necessarily work the same way, as you may face penalties or reduce your overall savings.

 Keep reading to learn more about a car loan’s correlation to your credit score and everything you should know before deciding to pay it off.